shuhui-wang/myacademicresume/content/home/experience.md

     description: |2-
       Responsibilities：

-        * Designed the research project, drafted and revised the application materials
+        * Designed the research project.
+This study focuses on exploring the soil erosion resistance features of different vegetation pattern in sloping areas
-        * Delivered a presentation and raised funding (5k yuan) for the project
+        * Drafted and revised the application materials, delivered a presentation and raised funding (5k yuan) for the project
         * Organized experiments, assembled experiment apparatus, collected sediment samples and measured sediment loads after every experiment
-        * Wrote the comprehensive experimental report, drafted a research manuscript and made the final defense
+        * Wrote a comprehensive experimental report, drafted the research manuscript and presented the final defense

 design:
   columns: '2'